Course Intro - Software Engineering

 Continuous deployment

-We will learn to launch software on the Internet and how to automate the boring job of re-launching it with every code change.
+We will learn to deploy software to the Internet and how to automate the boring job of re-launching it with every code change.

 Skills we will develop